 The HDMI connection transfers uncompressed digital video, as well as almost every kind of digital audio.
 This receiver incorporates High-Definition Multimedia Interface (HDMI®) technology.
 This receiver supports the functions described below through HDMI connections.

-- Digital transfer of uncompressed video (contents protected by HDCP (1080p/24, 1080p/60, etc.)) - 3D signal transfer - Deep Color signal transfer - x.v.Color signal transfer - ARC (Audio Return Channel) - Input of multi-channel linear PCM digital audio signals (192 kHz or less) for up to 8 channels - Input of the following digital audio formats: - Dolby Digital, Dolby Digital Plus, DTS, High bitrate audio (Dolby TrueHD, DTS-HD Master Audio, DTS-HD High Resolution Audio), DVD-Audio, CD, SACD (DSD signal), Video CD, Super VCD - Synchronized operation with components using the Control with HDMI function (see Control with HDMI function on page 55)
+- Digital transfer of uncompressed video (contents protected by HDCP (1080p/24, 1080p/60, etc.)) - 3D signal transfer - Deep Color signal transfer - x.v.Color signal transfer - ARC (Audio Return Channel) - 4K signal transfer - -This may not operate properly, depending on the connected equipment. - -4K 24p, 4K 25p and 4K 30p signals are supported. - Input of multi-channel linear PCM digital audio signals (192 kHz or less) for up to 8 channels - Input of the following digital audio formats: - Dolby Digital, Dolby Digital Plus, DTS, High bitrate audio (Dolby TrueHD, DTS-HD Master Audio, DTS-HD High Resolution Audio), CD, SACD (DSD signal) - Synchronized operation with components using the Control with HDMI function (see Control with HDMI func- tion on page 58)

 - An HDMI connection can only be made with DVI-equipped components compatible with both DVI and High Bandwidth Digital Content Protection (HDCP).
 If you choose to connect to a DVI connector, you will need a separate adaptor (DVI→HDMI) to do so.
 A DVI connection, however, does not support audio signals.
 Consult your local audio dealer for more information. - If you connect a component that is not compatible with HDCP, an HDCP ERROR message is displayed on the front panel display.
 Some components that are compatible with HDCP still cause this message to be displayed, but so long as there is no problem with displaying video this is not a malfunction. - Depending on the component you have connected, using a DVI connection may result in unreliable signal transfers. - This receiver supports SACD, Dolby Digital Plus, Dolby TrueHD and DTS-HD Master Audio.
-To take advantage of these formats, however, make sure that the component connected to this receiver also supports the corresponding format. - Use a High Speed HDMI[®] cable.
-If an HDMI cable other than a High Speed HDMI[®] cable is used, it may not work properly. - When an HDMI cable with a built-in equalizer is connected, it may not operate properly. - Signal transfer is only possible when connected to a compatible component. - HDMI format digital audio transmissions require a longer time to be recognized.
+To take advantage of these formats, however, make sure that the component connected to this receiver also supports the corresponding format. - Use a High Speed HDMI[®]/TM cable.
+If an HDMI cable other than a High Speed HDMI[®]/TM cable is used, it may not work properly. - When an HDMI cable with a built-in equalizer is connected, it may not operate properly. - Signal transfer is only possible when connected to a compatible component. - HDMI format digital audio transmissions require a longer time to be recognized.
 Due to this, interruption in the audio may occur when switching between audio formats or beginning playback. - Turning on/off the device connected to this unit's HDMI OUT terminal during playback, or disconnecting/connecting the HDMI cable during playback, may cause noise or interrupted audio.

-HDMI, the HDMI logo, and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing LLC in the United States and other countries.
+The terms HDMI and HDMI High-Definition Multimedia Interface, and the HDMI Logo are trademarks or registered trademarks of HDMI Licensing, LLC in the United States and other countries.